It is when the potassium levels in the blood are too low.

 How is hypokalemia prevented?

 About 20 percent of people in hospitals will experience hypokalemia, while only 1 percent of adults who are not in the hospital have hypokalemia.
-You will usually be monitored by a doctor or nurse during your stay to prevent hypokalemia.
+A doctor or nurse will usually monitor you during your stay to prevent hypokalemia.

 Seek medical attention if you have vomiting or diarrhea for more than 24-48 hours.
-Preventing prolonged bouts of illness and fluid loss is important to avoid hypokalemia.
+Preventing prolonged bouts of illness and fluid loss is essential to avoid hypokalemia.

 Eating a diet rich in potassium can help prevent and treat low potassium in the blood.
 Discuss your diet with your doctor.
 You will want to avoid taking too much potassium, especially if you are taking potassium supplements.
 Good sources of potassium include: